dreyescat/bootstrap-rating/README.md

 ### rate

-You can programmatically set or get the current rating value via javascript using the `rate` method.
+You can programmatically set, get, or reset the current rating value via javascript using the `rate` method.

 To set the rate value: